These women made history on election night

 Next year’s freshman class will include women of color who have broken barriers in their states, plus the youngest woman ever elected to Congress – Democratic activist Alexandria Ocasio-Cortez, who turned 29 in October.

-So far, 80 women have been elected to the House, as of 12:30 p.m.
-Eastern Time.
-Sixty-nine of the House women are Democrats, including 27 of 28 newcomers, according to a USA TODAY analysis.

-Nine women senators were elected, including one freshman – Marsha Blackburn, a GOP U.S. representative, who defeated Tennessee’s former Democratic Gov. Phil Bredesen in her bid to become the state’s first woman senator.
-Seven of the women senators are Democrats.
+Eleven women senators were elected, including one freshman – Marsha Blackburn, a GOP U.S. representative, who defeated Tennessee’s former Democratic Gov. Phil Bredesen in her bid to become the state’s first woman senator.
+Nearly all of those women senators are Democrats.

 “That would not be occurring without Donald Trump in the White House,” Wasserman said.
 “It is a direct reaction to his election.”